 John 17:3 And this is life eternal: that they might know You, the only true God, and Jesus Christ whom You have sent.

 One of the keys to understanding what Jesus meant here is to grasp how He used the word "eternal."
-Now we normally think of it in terms of an endless length of time and that, in most situations, is not wrong, not at all.
-However, William Barclay's commentary on this verse has a simple and meaningful difference of opinion about that concept and how it is used in this verse.
+We normally think of it in terms of an endless length of time and that, in most situations, is not wrong, not at all.
+However, William Barclay's commentary on this verse, has a simple and meaningful difference of opinion about that concept and how it is used in this verse.
 Check this out in your study and in your meditation later on.

 Barclay says that Jesus is speaking here of something that is very good, very much to be desired.
 But living forever is not necessarily good unless the quality of life lived within the eternity is good.
 Would you like to live forever like Satan does, angry, destroying, upset, intensely competitive, always trying to get somebody?
 Would that not be fun?
 It would not be fun.
 It would be a miserable curse.

 So "eternal," therefore, is not only indicating length of time but the quality of life God lives endlessly.
 Knowing God and being able to follow His example is very important to our living as He does.
-What Jesus is inferring is, that if one truly knows God, they will live that way too as a result of the intimate relationship, and coming to truly know God creates one of the most difficult and continuous problems for church members.
+What Jesus is implying is that if one truly knows God, one will live that way too as a result of the intimate relationship, and coming to truly know God creates one of the most difficult and continuous problems for church members.
 In fact, one commentary called it, "the church's biggest problem," and that is where I got my title.

 Coming to know God is the church's biggest problem.
 It is what sanctification is all about—coming to really knowing His righteousness, His character, His attributes, and putting them, by cooperating with God, into our lives.
 It never ends.
 It is always going on.